 Independent User — Threshold

 |Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise whilst travelling in an area where the language is spoken.
 Can produce simple connected text on topics which are familiar or of personal interest.
 Can describe experiences and events, dreams, hopes and ambitions and briefly give reasons and explanations for opinions and plans.|

 |Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g., very basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
 Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.|

-Award Students a Certificate That Recognizes Their Achievement
+Award Your Students a Certificate That Recognizes Their Achievement

-You can recognize your students' achievement in proficiency of the English language with three levels of certificates awarded by the TOEFL ITP program.
+You can recognize your students' achievement in English-language proficiency with three levels of certificates awarded by the TOEFL ITP program.
 Each TOEFL ITP certificate corresponds to a CEFR level.

 |TOEFL ITP Certificate||CEFR Level|

 Reliability is an important criterion to measure the quality of an assessment product.
 Tests with high reliability yield consistent scores across different test forms.
 Please refer to the TOEFL ITP reliability table for further details.